MiddleDesert/How-To-CustomMap/README.md

 # Part 1.
 Making Custom Map

 (If You Don't Already Know How To Use Blender Go Do That First!)
-Make A Map Of Whatever Kind (Preferrably A Forest Or Only Up) In Blender Then For The Materials You Don't Want To Add Textures Just Rename Them To Either
+Make A Map Of Whatever Kind (Preferrably A Forest Or Only Up) In Blender Then For The Materials You Don't Want To Add Textures Just Rename Them To One Of These Names Based On What Kind Of Material You Want https://github.com/MiddleDesert/How-To-CustomMap/blob/main/README.md#materials-names
+After Export The Model As A OBJ And Name It EXACTLY just map.obj Make Sure It Is Exported To Downloads To Make It Easier To Find!

 # Part 2.
 Sending Custom Map For Review And Verification

+After Exporting
+Make A Repository On Github Called Whatever Name You Want Your Map To Be Called Import Your map.obj and map.mlt to your

 # Materials Names
 grass = Grass Material